WangZesen/Decentralized-Training-Exp/cnn/README.md

-# Reproduce Image Classification on ImageNet
+# Image Classification on ImageNet with Decentralized Training

-Todo:
-- [ ] configuration files for various circumstances
-- [ ] complete instruction in README for reproducing experiments
-- [ ] validate the script for plotting

 ## Introduction

+The folder contains the experiment code for training ResNet-50 on ImageNet-1K.
+It includes both AllReduce training and decentralized training.

 ## Reproduce Experiments